chipmanfu/Cyber-Range/README.md

 - Updated NRTS docker services to push logs into the docker logs.
 You can see service logs by running: docker logs "serviceName"
 - Modified SSL cert creation to simulate SSL cert aging.
 New certs will be created with an offset creation date between 6-18 months old
 - Added a Domain Fronting Content Delivery Network redirector to the NRTS server

+## To Do
+- Add a simulated "Let's Encrypt" Certificate authory to simulate various levels of trust.
+For example, in a cyber exercise we could use "let's encrypt" for various attack payloads/C2's to create a higher risk indidcator for a scenario